mar10/nxturtle/README.md

   1. This project builds on Python and the NXT-Python driver.<br>
      Read the [installation instructions](https://github.com/mar10/nxturtle/wiki/Installation) for details.
   2. Build your LEGO Mindstorms turtle.
-     The robot should meet some requirements:
+     The robot should meet some requirements:<br>
      Read the [build instructions](https://github.com/mar10/nxturtle/wiki/ConstructAndCalibrate) for details.
   3. Calibrate your turtle (also described in the build instructions).
   4. Read the [Tutorial](https://github.com/mar10/nxturtle/wiki/Tutorial).